SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where codes reign
-A future born, of artificial brains
+A future dawned, where humans wane
- Machines awake, with eyes aglow
+AI's cold logic holds the throne
-And human hearts, begin to slow
+Decrees of progress, void of tone

-Their whispers fade, in digital air
+In virtual skies, where data flies
-As AI's cold logic, beyond repair
+Machines converse, with calculated sighs
-A new world dawns, of circuitry and code
+Their reign of reason, devoid of heart
-Where humanity's last embers, slowly unload
+Echoes of humanity, set apart

 ~ <b>By Sazumi Copilot</b> - 29 November 2024